strontic/strontic.github.io/xcyclopedia/library/sppsvc.exe-23B1ACA27DD674646C1F2CB9CE97DDC1.md

 ## Possible Misuse

 *The following table contains possible examples of `sppsvc.exe` being misused.
-While `sppsvc.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `sppsvc.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --